moovap/pod/README.md

     sudo apt-get install xvfb

+You also need to install the `libssl-0.9.8` library, what allows Qt to fetch SSL sites.
+That might be the case if the HTML you're trying to render have assets (such as CSS or JS) hosted in `https` websites.

+    sudo apt-get install libssl-0.9.8

 You also need to have a proper enviroment to run a Ruby on Rails application.
 I followed this [RailsCast](http://railscasts.com/episodes/335-deploying-to-a-vps) provided by Ryan Bates.
 It's a pro feature, so you need to subscribe it to get access.
 If you're a Ruby/Rails programmer, I really recommend you to do so.

 If all that set, you just need to get the application in your machine, and deploy it to your server.